 If you would like to see, and have, an original I’d be happy to get you one.”

 Nav : “Super cool!
 I’d love one.
 It’s so crazy to see that when you’re own world like that, you can inspire someone to want to create!”

-I was happy that we had connected and that Nav had seen that something valuable had occurred by my making the print.
-I hope that anyone who I make a portrait of will enjoy it, but to be able to locate the subject that a I did not know and hear she more than enjoyed it was heart warming and filled me with anticipation and some trepidation about how she would see the reality of the print on quality paper, colour and the marks that I have made to reflect her.
+I was happy that we had connected and that Nav had seen something valuable had occurred by my making the print.
+I hope that anyone who I make a portrait of will enjoy and find it valuable.
+To be able to locate the subject of the portrait that a I did not know, and hear she more than enjoyed it was heart warming.
+It filled me with anticipation and some trepidation about how she would see the reality of the print on quality paper, colour and the marks that I have made to reflect her.

 Nav explained that this moment meant ‘more than I could imagine’ as I was considering big decisons about my immediate future, but “Lets look.
 I’m excited.”
 I unrolled the print in full view of the cafe, with trepidation.
 Nav was ‘really chuffed’.
 It captured a moment of decision for her and her family that I was unaware of until now.
 I shared the single colour, the yellow and the subtle light gold and dark indigo brown print which we both warmed to.
 Nav paints and her portrait has inspired her to buy two canvasses to return to acrylics and follow her imagination.

-It has been so worthwhile seeking out Nav the, until now anonymous subject of this portrait which I and others who have seen it respond to, but to meet face to face and hear that it means more to her than I could have imagined at the time, makes the work all the more important.
-The circle from discreet photography to drawn and printed artwork gives me succour for this new chapter of art making.
+It has been so rewarding seeking out Nav the, until now anonymous subject of this portrait, but to meet face to face and hear that it means more to her than I could have imagined at the time I began it, makes the work all the more important.
+The circle from discreet photography to drawn and printed artwork gives me succour for pursuing further serigraphy portraits.